Hughesy & Kate: Hit Network

 In September 2017, Southern Cross Austereo announced that Dave Hughes and Kate Langbroek would join the Hit Network in 2018 to replace Hamish and Andy.

 In January 2019, Kate Langbroek and her family moved to Bologna, Italy and Langbroek continued to host the show until June.
 In August 2019, it was announced that Kate will file reports for the show for the remainder of the year.
 Ed Kavalee filled in as co-host until December.

 In December 2019, Kate Langbroek resigned from the show confirming that she will extend her time in Italy.
 Ed Kavalee was announced as her replacement from January 2020 and the show was renamed Hughesy & Ed.
-It was also announced that the show will air from 5pm until 7pm.
+It was also announced that the show will air from 5 pm until 7 pm.

 In November 2020, Southern Cross Austereo announced that Dave Hughes, Ed Kavalee and Erin Molan would replace Jamie Angel to host The 2Day FM Morning Crew with Hughesy, Ed and Erin Molan from Monday, 18 January 2021.
-A one-hour highlights package will air nationally at 6pm across the Hit Network.
+A one-hour highlights package will air nationally at 6 pm across the Hit Network.